Menopause & Perimenopause Management · · 17 min read

 It’s also important to avoid irritants.
 Harsh soaps or shampoos can aggravate the ear area, so opt for gentle, hypoallergenic products.
 If you find that wearing earrings makes your ears itchier, it might be best to skip them for now.

-By implementing these strategies, you can significantly reduce discomfort and improve your ear health during this transitional phase, all while receiving the you deserve at Misra Wellness.
+By implementing these strategies, you can significantly reduce discomfort and improve your ear health during this transitional phase, all while receiving the care you deserve at Misra Wellness.

 Recognize When to Consult a Healthcare Provider